zeroc-ice/ice/distribution/src/windows/vsplugin/README.txt

     to the Slice compiler.

-  * Slice Include Path: The list of directories to search for included Slice files (-I option)
+  * Slice Include Path

+    Set the list of directories to search for included Slice files (-I option).

+  * Ice Components

-  * Ice Components: The list of Ice libraries to link with
+    Set the list of Ice libraries to link with.

+  * DLL Export Symbol (C++ only)

+    Set the symbol to use for DLL exports (--dll-export option).

 Adding Slice files to a project